 You can get the batteries you need for your hearing aid completely free if you carry your NHS brown record book with you when you pick them up.
 There are a number of places across the UK where the NHS batteries are available, e.g. hospitals or GP surgeries.
 In addition, you can also turn to Deaf Access as they also provide the service.
 Some NHS Care Trusts can even send you the batteries by post as an alternative to the regular collection in person.

 Hearing Aid Battery Care

-After using the batteries it is best to return them for recycling rather than simply throw them away, to avoid contaminating the environment with dangerous chemicals.
-To assist in protecting the natural world, many manufacturers such as Rayovac have now stopped using mercury in the battery composition and provide eco-friendly batteries.
+After using up the batteries it is best to return them for recycling rather than simply throwing them away and contaminating the environment with dangerous chemicals.
+To assist in protecting the natural world, many manufacturers such as Rayovac have now stopped using mercury in the battery composition and provide more eco-friendly batteries.

 - NHS Hearing Aids